VincentChen95/Classify-the-Spam-Email-Using-Naive-Bayes/README.md

    4. Train Naive Bayes Model using dataset.
    5. Evaluate Naive Bayes Model.
    6. In order to show more details of Naive Bayes Model, I designed an example to calculate this model.

 ## Result
-<hr> Naive Bayes Model finally achieved accuracy over 98%!
+<br/> Naive Bayes Model finally achieved accuracy over 98%!
 If you have any question, please let me know.
 I am happy to discuss with you guys.